GuntherRademacher/ebnf-convert/README.md

 ebnf-convert comes as a `.zip`, containing a `.war` file.
 The `.war` file can be deployed in servlet containers like Tomcat or Jetty for serving the browser UI.
-This makes up the webapp that is running on the original website, <https://www.bottlecaps.de/ebnf-convert> (note: IPv6 only).
+This makes up the webapp that is running on the original website, <https://www.bottlecaps.de/ebnf-convert>.

 The `.war` file is a Java "executable war", i.e. it can also be started standalone from command line: